 - job modification;

-- · job placement;
+- job placement;

-- · retraining; and
+- retraining; and

 - other activities reasonably necessary to help you return to work.

-You decide, with your Physician's approval, whether to participate in a Rehabilitation Program.
-Participation in a rehabilitation assessment or a Rehabilitation Program is at our expense.
+We may require you to participate in a rehabilitation assessment or a Rehabilitation Program at our expense.
 We will work with you, your Employer, your Physician and others, as appropriate, to develop a Rehabilitation Program.